spaghetticode/dbmanager/README.md

   protected: true
 ```

-Instead, if we want to make production writable we should add this:
+Instead, if we want to make the production env writable we should add this:

 ```yaml
 production:
   protected: false
 ```

-## TODO
+### TODO

 * Add runner.rb, importer.rb, dumper.rb, dbmanager.rb tests
-* Delete temporary db dumps from tmp when finished
 * Add more db adapters
 * remove views from mysql dumps so they don't interfere in the import process